-------We sense it in the call of a Canada

 -------Hear the wind in the cavity where

---the siding is loose --Hear it
+--the siding is loose

-banging against the wall --Sometimes
+banging against the wall

 --our wounds don’t heal at all

--------We fall to our knees --but the sky
+-------We fall to our knees

---grows grey --featureless &
+--grows grey

-silent --We long for what we had --what
+--We long for what we had

---we almost had --what will be
+--we almost had

 -------We sense it in the stillness of a

---beaver pond --or in the rush
+--or in the rush

 over Niagara